 Daily visits to water holes for drinking make the rhinoceros an easy target for poachers.
 It’s been reported that only about 3% of poachers are successfully stopped in Zimbabwe.
 South African National Parks reported that over 1,338 rhinos were killed in South Africa in 2015.
 In Namibia, rhino trophy hunting remains legal, where hunting licenses can be purchased as a means of raising money for conservation, despite the contradictory nature of this thinking.
 Along with poaching, loss of habitat also threatens the survival of the rhinos, as their populations continue to plummet.

 Efforts are being made to stop poachers, including armed park rangers and even sedating the rhinos and infusing their horns with substances that are harmless to the rhino, but poisonous to humans when consumed.
-Save the Rhino, The International Rhino Foundation and several national parks, are among those working to ensure the extant rhino population does not disappear.
+Many organizations (like those listed at the bottom of this page) are among those working to ensure the remaining rhino populations don’t disappear.
 But despite these efforts, rhinos are still facing a high chance of extinction and need our help.

 Free Rhinoceros Coloring Page